lino-framework/book/docs/specs/ledger.rst

   common account

-    A well-known account for which the :term:`site manager` must configure a corresponding account of your accounts chart.
+    A well-known account for which the :term:`site manager` must configure a corresponding account in your accounts chart.
 See :class:`CommonAccounts`.

   fiscal year